jksdua/katar-worker-http/readme.md

 Clients
 -------

 Clients that interact with the server can be written in any language.
-Simply call a `GET` method to get the queue configuration, then send `POST` requests to fetch new jobs or mark jobs as done/failed.
+Simply call a `GET` method to get the queue configuration, then send `POST` requests to fetch new tasks or mark tasks as done/failed.